 Differentiating a Cigar Butt with the last puff from waste can be done by calculating the Net Current Asset Value (NCAV).

-Benjamin Graham criterion for a Cigar Butt approach was to buy stocks that traded at below 2/3rd of the company’s NCAV.
+Benjamin Graham’s criterion for a Cigar Butt approach was to buy stocks that traded at below 2/3rd of the company’s NCAV.
 Hence even if the stock price returns to the NCAV, it would result in at least a 50% gain.

 But what if the shares do not rise at all?

 In a situation where the prices do not increase, the next step would be to keep buying the shares at the reduced value.
-This is done in order to increase ownership and finally liquidate the company.
+This is done to increase ownership and finally liquidate the company.
 Here, after the debts are paid off the remaining amount would be paid off to shareholders which as calculated in NCAV would result in a profit as the shares were bought below NCAV.

 The downside to this approach

 It is important to note that even though Warren Buffett started off with this approach unlike his guru he gave it up.
-In “ Mistake of the first 25 years” in the annual letters he said that although the Cigar Butt strategy was rewarding, buying businesses with such kind of approach was foolish (unless you were a liquidator).
+In “ Mistake of the First 25 Years” in the annual letters, he said that although the Cigar Butt strategy was rewarding, buying businesses with such kind of approach was foolish (unless you were a liquidator).
 Let’s go through the reason why this may be so.